Can Chickens Eat Bananas?

 Your chicken can eat them safely, but may not at all benefit from them.
 It is especially true if the bananas are fed in larger quantities.

-Risk of Pesticide Residues
+Risk of Pesticides

 Most bananas sold in fruit marts and supermarkets come from huge commercial farms.
 They undergo several sprays with pesticides and fungicides before reaching your table.
 Traces of these chemicals can easily remain on the peels of the banana.